2.18 Provisions and contingencies

 The Company will assess the impact of the Code and will give appropriate impact in the financial statements in the year in which, the Code becomes effective and the related rules to determine the financial impact are published.

-NOTE 63 Previous year figures have been regrouped/ reclassified and rearranged whenever necessary to correspond with the current year's classification/ disclosure.
+Note 65 Previous year figures have been regrouped/ reclassified and rearranged whenever necessary to correspond with the current year's classification/ disclosure.
+This reclassification does not affect the overall financial position, results of operations, or cash flows of the company.
+The changes were made to improve the comparability of financial information.

 |